Built-ins

 returns the number.
 Otherwise, the function returns 0 and sets the global

-.
-For more information on err
+err variable to true.
+For more information on err,

 see the Recoverable Errors section.